Use this dashboard to analyze Canadian portfolio investment assets overseas in developing and advanced economies.

 What the data show

-High income countries account for 95% of the total at $1.3 trillion Canadian portfolio assets (at market) overseas in 2014.
-The United States, at $833 billion, alone accounts for 60% of all portfolio assets.
-The United Kingdom ($57 bn), Japan ($39 bn ), and Germany ($38 bn) are the next three top destinations for Canadian foreign portfolio holding, both debt and equity.
+High income countries account for 94% of the total at $2.42 trillion Canadian portfolio assets (at market) overseas in 2019.
+The United States, at $1.66 trillion, alone accounts for 64% of all portfolio assets.
+The United Kingdom ($134 billion), Japan ($96 billion), and France ($63 billion) are the next three top destinations for Canadian foreign portfolio holding, both debt and equity.

-$69 billion or 5% of Canada’s total foreign portfolio investment assets are among developing countries; primarily in China ($21 bn), Brazil ($12 bn), and India ($9 bn).
-Canadian owned portfolio assets in developing countries have been growing steadily at about 12% CAGR since 1997.
+$155 billion or 6% of Canada’s total foreign portfolio investment assets are among developing countries; primarily in China ($42 billion), Brazil ($25 billion), and India ($24 billion).
+Canadian owned portfolio assets in developing countries have been growing steadily at about 13.1% CAGR since 2001.

-Among developing countries: Canada’ debt securities are largely geographically positioned in Latin America and the Caribbean, which accounts for 64% of debt securities in developing countries.
-Mexico and Brazil make up the majority of Canada’s holdings of debt securities holdings among developing countries.
+Among developing countries: Canada’ debt securities are largely geographically positioned in Latin America and the Caribbean, which accounts for 47% of debt securities in developing countries.
+Mexico and Brazil make up 33% of Canada’s holdings of debt securities holdings among developing countries.

-By contrast, equity and investment fund shares are largely distributed in East Asia and the Pacific, representing 47% of the share among developing countries.
-China and India make up the majority of these investments and equity and investment fund shares in these countries have experienced a 30% and 19% CAGR respectively since 1997.
+By contrast, equity and investment fund shares are largely distributed in East Asia and the Pacific, representing 46% of the share among developing countries.
+China, Brazil, and India make up the majority of these investments in developing countries and have experienced a 32%, 16%, and 27% CAGR respectively since 2001.

 About the data sources

-Data is drawn from Statistics Canada, ‘CANSIM, Table 376-0064, International Investment Position, Canadian Portfolio Investment Abroad at Market Value, by Country.’
+Data up to and including reporting year 2016 is drawn from Statistics Canada, ‘CANSIM, Table 376-0064, International Investment Position, Canadian Portfolio Investment Abroad at Market Value, by Country.’
+Data for reporting years after 2016 is from Q4 reporting of Statistics Canada, ‘CANSIM, Table 36-10-0368-01, International investment position, Canadian portfolio investment abroad at market value, by country.’
 The World Bank’s geographical and income classification system is used.
 For comparison with aid flows countries were also classified using the OECD-DAC system.